 Organizational management requires a vast assortment of skills, most of which you’ll learn and develop throughout your studies.
-Part of it comes down to understanding the different management styles at organizations, specifically autocratic, democratic, and walking around working styles.
+Part of it comes down to understanding organizational management styles, specifically autocratic, democratic, and walking-around working styles.

 The autocratic work style is more rigid than one might expect on the surface.
-In this style, managers don’t consider ideas or suggestions from employees and have the sole responsibility of running the company.
+In this style, managers don’t consider employees’ ideas or suggestions and are solely responsible for running the company.
 As a result, employees always have to wait for management to tell them what to do and don’t have any say in what happens.
 This can be detrimental to the employees and create motivation issues.

-Therein lies one of the key missions of an organizational manager: to study this style and behavior and change it to something that works better toward the organization’s goal.
+One of the key missions of an organizational manager lies: to study this style and behavior and change it to something that works better toward the organization’s goal.
 The democratic work style is almost the complete opposite.
-In this mode of operation, leaders listen to employees, and there’s more communication in the office.
+Leaders listen to employees in this mode of operation, and there’s more communication in the office.